umeshgit12997/EVO_Assesment/README.md

 * Database will get created automatically with code first approach.
 * Database is postgreSQl DB
 * Database is present on AWS RDS.
+  It is publically accessible.
+  No need to create seperate DB or modify connection string.

 -------------------------------------------------------------------------